ojasshukla01/opencompliance-esg/RUN_GUIDE.md

 # 🛠️ How to Run OpenCompliance-ESG (End-to-End Instructions)

-This guide will walk you through every step to run the ESG Risk Prediction platform — from setup to dashboard.
+This guide will walk you through every step to run the Environmental, Social, and Governance(ESG) Risk Prediction platform — from setup to dashboard.

 ---